WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_23.md

 On reading the letter, he asked what province he was from.
 And when he learned that he was from Cilicia,

 ###### 35
 he said, "I will give you a hearing when your accusers arrive."
-And he commanded him to be guarded in Herod's praetorium. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he commanded him to be guarded in Herod's praetorium.

 ***